-My mom lived in the same house in Santa Fe, New Mexico for almost 50 years.
+My mom lived in the same house in Santa Fe, New Mexico, for almost 50 years.
 When she was about 12 or so, she and her cousin were sitting in her bedroom (which was later to be mine) at night, in the middle of winter.
 It had been snowing.
-At one point they heard a noise outside the window.
+At one point, they heard a noise outside the window.
 When they looked, there was a woman standing there, dressed all in white, and crying.

 My mom and her cousin were obviously a little freaked out and they ran out of the room to tell her mom.
 Her parents went outside to investigate but found no footprints in the freshly fallen snow.
 They came back inside and told her what they found, or rather, what they didn’t find.
-That scared my mom even more and she was afraid to go back in her room.
+That scared my mom even more, and she was afraid to go back to her room.

-When I was about eleven I was sitting in my bedroom (in the same house my mom grew up in) by myself, at night, in the middle of winter, and it had been snowing.
+When I was about eleven, I was sitting in my bedroom (in the same house my mom grew up in) by myself, at night, in the middle of winter, and it had been snowing.
 I heard a noise outside my window.
-I’m afraid of the dark so I didn’t check to see what it was, I just left the room and did something else for a while.
+I’m afraid of the dark, so I didn’t check to see what it was; I just left the room and did something else for a while.
 When I told my mom about it, she told me this story.
 She said it was La Llorona outside the window both of those nights.

 Cries in the Night

 When I was 12 years old (1991), my parents separated and my mother moved me and my brother to Monterrey Mexico.
-In the winter all three of us would sleep in the same room because there was no central heating — only electric heaters.
+In the winter, all three of us would sleep in the same room because there was no central heating — only electric heaters.
 There were two beds for my mother and brother.
-I slept on the floor in a sleeping bag, next to my mother’s bed.
+I slept on the floor in a sleeping bag next to my mother’s bed.
 One night around 2:30 in the morning, I woke up because I had been dreaming about my great-grandma.
 She kept calling my name — three times to be exact.
-Just a few minutes later I heard the scariest screams coming from down the street.
+Just a few minutes later, I heard the scariest screams coming from down the street.
 It was horrible!!!
 The cries continued, each time coming closer.
 I was so horrified that I could not even wake my mother who was laying right next to me!
-I was so scared, I did not even blink.
+I was so scared; I did not even blink.
 It was the most evil cry I have ever heard!
 Finally, it passed my house and slowly faded away!
 The next day I told my mother.
 You know, I didn’t believe in stuff like this, especially not La Llorona.
 After that night, I do.

 Submitted by: Adriana of Houston, Texas